 Gold vs Silver Investment

 Gold is the better choice for stability and safe-haven protection.
 Silver offers higher potential returns but with 2–3x more volatility.
 Most investors benefit from holding both — a 70/30 gold/silver split is a common approach.
-The gold-to-silver ratio (~87:1) is well above its historical average of ~65, suggesting silver may be relatively undervalued.
+The gold-to-silver ratio compressed from 87:1 to ~60:1 in early 2026 after silver's 144% rally and the Q1 COMEX squeeze, so the easy mean-reversion trade is largely played out.

 Gold vs Silver at a Glance